 - to further our charitable aims including through fundraising

 - for training, quality monitoring or evaluating the services we provide

-- to analyse and improve the operation of our website and to analyse your website engagement.
+- to analyse and improve the operation of our website and to analyse your engagement with our website

-Target Ovarian Cancer does not share sensitive personal information you provide to us with anyone, except in exceptional circumstances to comply with the nurses' code of professional conduct or where legally required.
-For more information please read our safeguarding policy.
+Target Ovarian Cancer does not share sensitive personal information you provide to us with anyone, except in exceptional circumstances to comply with the nurses’ code of professional conduct or where legally required.
+For more information please ask us about our Safeguarding Policy.

 If you support us, for example if you make a donation, volunteer, register to fundraise or sign up for an event, we will usually collect:

-Where it is appropriate we may also ask:
+Where it is appropriate we may also ask for:

 We will use your data to:

 - Provide you with the services, products or information you asked for